 A variety of integrative therapies are used to help patients both during and after completing cancer treatments.
 Treatment can positively impact a range of quality of life issues including increased energy, strength, appetite, pain relief, better digestive functioning and restful sleep.

 Our integrative team works collaboratively with NorthShore oncologists and other specialists, with seamless communication through our shared Electronic Medical Record (EMR) system.

 Traditional Chinese Medicine and Cancer Treatment

-General practitioners have received special training through Memorial Sloan-Kettering Cancer Center for treating oncology patients and continue to work closely with NorthShore oncologists who are increasingly referring patients for complementary treatment.
+General practitioners have received special training through Memorial Sloan-Kettering Cancer Center for treating oncology patients and continue to work closely with NorthShore oncologists who are increasingly referring patients for integrative treatment.

 Laser acupuncture is also available for cancer patients, particularly those dealing with lymphedema or other contra-indicators for needles.
 The low-level laser is a safe and effective, needle-less form of treatment, which offers similar benefits to traditional acupuncture.